 Dr. Weinstein trained as a psychiatrist at Yale University and worked in university student health at Stanford University as well as in hospital and private practice settings.
 In later years he earned a public health degree from UC Berkeley and devoted his time to research and policy in refugee and immigrant health.
 Author of two books and numerous articles, he also became involved in human rights scholarship and advocacy about how countries respond to ethnic cleansing and genocide.

-Awarded by the Faculty of Medicine upon recommendation of the Director of Global Health Programs to provide support for undergraduate medical students or post-graduate residents in the Faculty who are engaged in global health research and/or clinical training related to immigrant, refugee, and aboriginal/indigenous populations, in Canada and abroad.
+Awarded by the Faculty of Medicine and Health Sciences upon recommendation of the Director of Global Health Programs to provide support for undergraduate medical students or post-graduate residents in the Faculty who are engaged in global health research and/or clinical training related to immigrant, refugee, and aboriginal/indigenous populations, in Canada and abroad.
 Support may include funds for travel, housing, research, and/or clinical experiences.
 Preference will be given to projects of merit and projects with cross-disciplinary perspectives as well as faculty support.
 Value: Varies.

 This award is for a project that has ALREADY been completed.
 Established in October 2006 by Dr. Alice Chan‐Yip, M.D., C.M.
-1962,in memory of her late parents, the prize is awarded annually by the Faculty of Medicine Scholarship Committee to a medical student who participates in a Canadian multicultural or international elective, research project or community service experience of at least four weeks.
+1962,in memory of her late parents, the prize is awarded annually by the Faculty of Medicine and Health Sciences Scholarship Committee to a medical student who participates in a Canadian multicultural or international elective, research project or community service experience of at least four weeks.
 The prize (up to $1000) will be awarded to the student who presents the best project demonstrating an understanding of the contribution of social and cultural factors to health.

 Opportunities external to the GHP office